Know where the stars are at any time of day

 A good star chart for nature lovers and amateur astronomers

-The new rotating star chart from Oculum Verlag is a good alternative or supplement to the well-known rotating star chart from Kosmos.
-It is a very good chart for amateurs who observe with a telescope.
-For example, this star chart includes Messier objects.
-This makes it easier to find these nebulae quickly, so you don't have to consult a star atlas for each object.
+The new rotating star chart from Oculum Verlag is a good alternative or addition to the well-known rotating star chart from Kosmos Verlag.
+It is an excellent chart for amateur astronomers who conduct observations through a telescope.
+For example, this star chart features the Messier objects.
+This makes it easier to locate these nebulae quickly, and you do not need to consult a star atlas for every object.

 The time and month scales are very clear.
 Both CET and CEST are marked on the time scale.
-If you want a more precise setting, you can use the longitude correction scale.
-Depending on whether you are in Vienna or Cologne, the sunrise and sunset times are slightly different.
+If you wish to set the time precisely, you can use the longitude correction scale.
+Depending on whether you are in Vienna or Cologne, the rise and set times differ slightly.

-For planetary visibility, the ecliptic is marked on the star chart, but there is no planet pointer on the star chart, as is the case with the Kosmos rotating star chart.
-The map is also slightly less sturdy than the Kosmos rotating star chart.
-The distinction between binocular and telescope objects is nice, as binocular objects are marked in black and telescope objects in grey.
+For planetary visibility, the ecliptic is marked on the star chart; however, there is no planetary pointer on the star chart, as is the case with the Kosmos rotating star chart.
+The sturdiness of the chart is also slightly inferior to that of the Kosmos rotating star chart.
+A nice feature is the distinction between binoculars and telescope objects, as binoculars objects are marked in black and telescope objects in grey.

-There is some valuable information on the back of the chart.
-For example, you can use a drawing of the constellation Ursa Minor to determine the limiting magnitude of the respective observation location.
+The back of the chart contains some useful information.
+For example, a diagram of the constellation Ursa Minor can be used to determine the limiting magnitude for the respective observation site.

 (Marcus Schenk)